Digestive Topics:Abdominal Pain - Functional

 How is functional abdominal pain diagnosed?

 A detailed history of how the pain started, how it progressed, its location, and other associated factors can often suggest a diagnosis of functional pain.
 In functional pain, growth is good and the physical exam is normal.
 Basic blood, urine and stool tests are often performed to screen for other conditions that can cause recurrent pain.
-X-rays, other imaging studies, extensive lab tests and endoscopy are only recommended for children whose history, exam or basic lab results don’t fit with the diagnosis of functional pain.
-Your doctor will also follow your child to see if any changes take place which would suggest a different problem.
+X-rays, other imaging studies, extensive lab tests and endoscopy are only recommended for children whose history, exam or basic lab results do not fit with the diagnosis of functional pain.
+A doctor will also follow the child to see if any changes take place which would suggest a different problem.

 How is functional abdominal pain treated?